JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L3-Engineer_new_columns.md

 **Exercise: Pronto bike share data** - **40 min**
 * Work in pairs
+  * Load csv file with "|" {pipe) delimiter, separator of "", and blank lines before the data
   * Create columns derived from existing columns
     * Create year column
     * Create month column
     * Create quarter
     * Create hour column
       * Requires students to search to find solutions in documentation or other resources on the web
   * Create new category columns from values of existing text columns
     * Extract portion of text between two characters
 <br>